sebastiansalas94/sebastiansalas94.github.io/analyzeTheSpire.md

 and resource use.

 From this, we identify four distinct player personas:
-Strategists, who focus on long-term planning and efficient resource management, Bursters, who prioritize aggressive, high-damage strategies, Quick Experimenters, who enjoy trying new mechanics and experiments card combinations and Gamblers, who favor high-risk, high-reward choices.
+**Strategists**, who focus on long-term planning and efficient resource management, **Bursters**, who prioritize aggressive, high-damage strategies, **Quick Experimenters**, who enjoy trying new mechanics and experiments card combinations and **Gamblers**, who favor high-risk, high-reward choices.
 These personas can serve as a framework for designing cards, relics, and mechanics that support a wider range of playstyles.
 The results provide clear guidelines for integrating persona-driven design into future